AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/set-up-revenue-attribution-for-digital-advertising-campaigns.md

    >[!NOTE]
    >
-   >The query string used in the two triggers and the **Program That Captured Name** filter is unique to you.
+   >The query string used in the two triggers and the **[!UICONTROL  Program That Captured Name]** filter is unique to you.
 The query strings shown here are for example only.
 If you cloned the field, simply replace these fields.

-1. Create a flow step to change the attribute to **Acquisition Program** and set the New Value to the value you've defined for paid social campaigns.
+1. Create a flow step to change the attribute to **[!UICONTROL Acquisition Program]** and set the [!UICONTROL New Value] to the value you've defined for paid social campaigns.

    ![](assets/image2016-3-14-14-3a58-3a6.png)